The wavefunction as a true ensemble: The PBR theorem revisited

 \section{The PBR theorem revisited}

 Let us then look at what happens when one confuses these two sets of hidden variables.
 The {\sc PBR}-theorem \cite{Pusey2012Reality}, in a nutshell, shows that models which are $\psi$-epistemic according to the HS-definition are incompatible with observations.
 This superficially sounds similar to Bell's theorem which takes on hidden variables theories, but the {\sc PBR}-theorem works entirely differently.
 For this reason, one cannot draw conclusions from it about $\psi$-ensemble theories.
+It is not our intention here to criticise the PBR theorem which has instilled much fruitful discussion and helped sharpen terminology.
+We merely want to clarify what conclusions can be drawn from it.

-This can be seen as follows.
-The hidden variables in the HS-definition merely define the state.
+The above discussion on $\psi$-ensembles is relevant as the hidden variables in the HS-definition merely define the state.
 They do not also specify the time-evolution of the underlying hidden variable system.
 If one hence does not define the state at the time of measurement, then the hidden variables in the HS-definition do not determine the measurement outcome.
 How could they if they do not contain information about the evolution law?
 Now one may say that a definition is just that, a definition.
-Alright, but the HS-definition has been used in the {\sc PBR}-theorem \emph{as if} the hidden variables actually did determine the measurement outcome.
+However, for the {\sc PBR}-theorem one treats the hidden variables \emph{as if} they did determine the measurement outcome, which implicitly assumes that the transport function contains no further information.

+If however the transport function contains necessary information to determine the outcome, then one runs into the following problem.
 For the {\sc PBR}-theorem one considers the distribution of hidden variables at preparation in the HS-definition.
 However, those don't tell us what the outcome is, so no conclusions about whether the theory is viable or not can be derived.
-If one instead replaces the variables in the {\sc PBR}-theorem with the variables which actually determine the outcome -- i.e., those which contain information about the transport function -- then one needs an additional assumption.
+If one instead replaces the variables in the {\sc PBR}-theorem with the variables which actually determine the outcome --- i.e., those which contain information about the transport function --- then one needs an additional assumption.
 This assumption is that the complete variables are not correlated with the detector settings.
 That is, one needs the assumption that Bell called Statistical Independence.
 This is because if Statistical Independence is not fulfilled, then one of the assumptions for the {\sc PBR}-theorem, the Preparation Independence Postulate ({\sc PIP}) is not fulfilled.

 Bell defined Statistical Independence ({\sc SI}) as the absence of correlations between the hidden variables and the two detector settings which he considered in a particular experiment.
 However, of course one can define Statistical Independence in general as